riscvarchive/rvm-csi/gap-analysis.md

 Cryptography is an area not generally covered by the HALs mentioned above, but it is an area that is commonly supported by hardware acceleration, so should fall within the RVM-CSI remit.

 The required cryptography operations are relatively easily defined in a hardware-independent way.
-Furthermore, there is an existing API in this space that is fully platform independent and widely adopted: ARM's [PSA API][7].
+Furthermore, there is an existing API in this space that is fully platform independent and widely adopted: Arm's [PSA API][7].
 After consulting widely among cryptography experts, there is a strong majority view that we should align with this API in RISC-V.

 ## Weaknesses of Existing Software in this Space